MicrosoftDocs/visualstudio-docs/docs/debugger/debug-interface-access/idiastackwalkhelper-addressforva.md

 ### Parameters

- `va`
+ `[in] va`

-[in] Specifies the virtual address to translate.
+ Specifies the virtual address to translate.

- `pISect`
+ `[out] pISect`

-[out] Returns the equivalent section for the specified address.
+ Returns the equivalent section for the specified address.

- `pOffset`
+ `[out] pOffset`

-[out] Returns the equivalent offset within the section for the specified address.
+ Returns the equivalent offset within the section for the specified address.

 ## Return Value